evanrust/rock-paper-scissors/README.md

-This is a sample program to play a single round of rock paper scissors
+This is a sample program to play RPS against the computer, first to 5 wins!